hhsadiq/medium-clone-nestjs/docs/cli.md

 1. **Entity name**: You will be asked to enter the name of the entity (e.g., 'User') for which you want to add the property.
 This field is required, and the input will be validated to ensure it's not empty.

+2. **Version**: You will be asked to provide the version (e.g., 'v1', 'v2') of a resource in which you want to add the new property

-2. **Property name**: You will be asked to provide the property name in snake case (e.g., 'first_name').
+3. **Property name**: You will be asked to provide the property name in snake case (e.g., 'first_name').
 This field is also required, and the input will be validated to ensure it's not empty.

-3. **Is this property optional?:** You will be prompted with a confirmation asking whether the property is optional.
+4. **Is this property optional?:** You will be prompted with a confirmation asking whether the property is optional.
 If you select "Yes", the property will be marked as optional in the schema.

-4. **Type of the property**: You will be asked to choose a data type for the default property from the following list:
+5. **Type of the property**: You will be asked to choose a data type for the default property from the following list:

    1. varchar
    2. text